 - Vegetable broth: You can use vegetable or chicken broth for this recipe.

 - Frozen peas

 - Canned chickpeas

 However, arborio rice is the best.
-Arborio rice is higher in starch that is essential for building in the creaminess that is typical of a well-done risotto recipe.
+Arborio rice is higher in starch which is essential for building in the creaminess that is typical of a well-done risotto recipe.

 1. SAUTE any raw veggies in a little oil or butter.